husskhosravi/azure-adf-paypal-etl-pipeline/README.md

 - Parameterised dataset connections for flexibility
 - Error handling for production reliability

-### 🚀 Deployment
-Instructions for implementing this pipeline:

-1. Create these components in your own Azure Data Factory instance
-2. Configure connection strings to your data sources
-3. Upload source data to your storage location
-4. Set up a trigger or manually run the pipeline

 ### 📦 Data Export
 The final step in the workflow runs an SQL query to extract processed data from the staging database:
 ![Exporttocsv_workflow](https://github.com/user-attachments/assets/9492ef5e-4ae4-472b-b1f1-7de8e5a382d6)